 Can I cancel a split request?

-If you need to cancel a pending payment request from a split, go to the “You” tab by selecting the single person icon and tap the Incomplete button .
+If you need to cancel a pending payment request from a split, go to the “Me” tab and find the transaction at the top of your Transactions feed.
 From here, you can cancel a split request or remind the other user(s) about the request.

 Are my purchases private?